equinor/radix-log-api/README.md

 There is one `radixconfig` file per cluster.
 File `radixconfig.yaml.tpl` is the template used to generate these files.
 Run `make radixconfigs` to regenerate if changes are made to the template.

+Run `make generate` to run all code generations described above.

 The Radix API Client is generated from the `swagger.json` hosted on `https://api.radix.equinor.com/swaggerui/swagger.json`.
 Run `make radixapiclient` on regular intervals to update the client code with changes made to the source.

-Run `make generate` to run all code generations described in this section.
+This code generation is **NOT** included in `make generate`.

 ### Running locally